Business & Entrepreneurs

 Chairman of the Guardian Royal Exchange Assurance Ltd.

-Docker, F Dudley
+Docker, Frank Dudley

-B 1862, industrialist, played cricket for Warwickshire; presented a boat to the Shackleton Polar Expedition of 1912, in which the party reached Elephant Island after their ship became stuck in the ice.
+Industrialist, working in the family varnish and paint business, and later a director of BSA (Birmingham Small Arms), arms manufacturer which grew into a leading cycle company; CB 1911; played cricket for Warwickshire; presented a boat to the Shackleton Polar Expedition of 1912, in which the party reached Elephant Island after their ship became stuck in the ice.

 Ensor, Arthur Hinton